Cover Image for ALTEREDSTATES 2025: Tufts and Suffolk Psychedelic Research Conference

 5PM - 6PM: Open Networking & Mingling

-Courtesy of the Tufts Anthropology, Biology, Psychology, Environmental Studies, Religion departments; Buddhist and Humanist Clubs; Tufts Tisch Fund, and the SAHAR Lab at Suffolk University, tickets are free and lunch is included!
+Courtesy of the Tufts Anthropology, Biology, Psychology, Environmental Studies, Religion departments; Buddhist, COFFEE and Humanist Clubs; Tufts Tisch Fund, and the SAHAR Lab at Suffolk University, tickets are free and lunch is included!

 Location